General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Introduction

-\paragraph{Local observer} The starting point of Schwartz et al. in Refs.~\cite{Schwartz2019,Schwartz2020b} is the Eddington-Robertson parametrised post-Newtonian metric, c.f. equation (2.1) in Ref.~\cite{Schwartz2019} and (2.5.1) in Ref.~\cite{Schwartz2020b}.
+\paragraph{Local observer} The starting point of Schwartz and Giulini in Refs.~\cite{Schwartz2019,Schwartz2020b} is the Eddington-Robertson parametrised post-Newtonian metric, c.f. equation (2.1) in Ref.~\cite{Schwartz2019} and (2.5.1) in Ref.~\cite{Schwartz2020b}.
 This metric is an excellent starting point for examining deviations from GR.
-However, it is radially symmetric, which it is because it describes physical situations from the perspective of an observer at the center of the sourcing mass, e.g., the Earth.
+However, it describes physical phenomena as seen by a static observer at infinite distance of the sourcing mass, e.g., the Earth.
 For an accurate description of physical phenomena as seen by a realistic observer, we first have to describe everything within a proper reference frame, i.e., the Fermi-Walker frame~\cite{Nesterov1999,Manasse2004,Klein2008,Klein2009,Poisson2011,Klein2012,Martin-Martinez2020,Perche2021,Perche2022}.
-Fermi-Walker coordinates (FWC) are characterized by a tetrad basis attached to an observer, where the timelike basis vector is parallel to the four-velocity of the observer's worldline and the spatial triad does not rotate.
+Fermi-Walker coordinates (FWC) are characterized by a tetrad basis attached to an (accelerated) observer, where the timelike basis vector is parallel to the four-velocity of the observer's worldline and the spatial triad does not rotate.
+They have been used, e.g., by Perche et al. in Refs.~\cite{Perche2021,Perche2022} to describe a static atom with the nucleus of the atom located at the origin of the Fermi-Walker frame, which is tied to the position of the (possibly accelerated) observer.
+However, this approach does not account for the full dynamical two-body nature of the system leading to c.m. and relative dynamics of the composite particle.
 In this paper we will restrict ourselves to non-rotating observers.
 Generalizations would employ \textit{generalized} FWC~\cite{Kajari2009,Kajari2011,Llosa2017}, which have been used, e.g., in the context of relativistic Sagnac interferometry by Kajari et al. in Refs.~\cite{Kajari2009,Kajari2011}.